daos-stack/daos/doc/admin/installation.md

 # Software Installation

-DAOS runs on both Intel 64 and ARM64 platforms and has been successfully tested on CentOS 7, OpenSUSE Leap 15.1, and Ubuntu 20.04 distributions.
+DAOS runs on both Intel x86_64 and ARM64 platforms, and has been successfully tested on CentOS 7, OpenSUSE Leap 15.1, and Ubuntu 20.04 distributions.

 The majority of testing has been performed on Centos 7.7 and SLES 15, with Centos being used in the majority of the test cycles.

 ## Software Dependencies